*Last updated 19 February 2021

 Starfish Recovery SCIO

-Substance Misuse Service – The Esk Centre
+East Lothian Substance Use Service – The Esk Centre

 The Ridge is currently supporting people by phone and has cancelled face-to-face support.
-The team are liaising with different agencies to provide emotional and practical help.`
+The team are liaising with different agencies to provide emotional and practical help.

 Venture Scotland office is closed and all staff working from home.
 The team are continuing to try to support the young people currently engaging with our courses through digital media.
 The team are unable to offer face-to-face meetings, however, referrals can still be made via email (firstname.lastname@example.org) and by telephone 07495 836 248.